Cycles over DGH-semicategories and pairings in categorical Hopf-cyclic cohomology: Introduction

 Let $k$ be a field.
 A Hopf-module category consists of a $k$-linear category $\mathcal D_H$ with $H$ acting on its morphism spaces in such a way that the composition on $\mathcal D_H$ is well-behaved with respect to the coproduct on $H$.
 This notion was introduced by Cibils and Solotar in \cite{CiSo}, where they constructed a Morita equivalence connecting the Galois coverings of a category to its smash extensions via a Hopf algebra.
 A small Hopf-module category may be treated as a ``Hopf module algebra with several objects,'' in the same way as a small preadditive category plays the role of a ``ring with several objects'' in the sense of Mitchell \cite{Mit1}.
 In fact, the replacement of rings by small preadditive categories has been widely studied in the literature (see, for instance, \cite{AB}, \cite{EV}, \cite{LV2}, \cite{Low2}, \cite{Xu1}, \cite{Xu2}).
 Further, cyclic modules associated to Hopf-module categories have been studied by Kaygun and Khalkhali \cite{kk}, while the Hochschild-Mitchell cohomology of a Hopf-comodule category has been studied by Herscovich and Solotar \cite{HS}.
 This paper is also part of our larger program of studying Hopf-module categories as objects of independent interest, begun in \cite{BBR1}, \cite{BBR2}.

-In this paper, we introduce the Hopf-cyclic cohomology groups $HC^\bullet_H(\mathcal D_H,M)$ of a Hopf-module category $\mathcal D_H$ with coefficients in a stable anti-Yetter Drinfeld (SAYD) module $M$ over $H$.
-We recall that an SAYD module, as introduced by Hajac, Khalkhali, Rangipour and Sommerh$\ddot{\mbox{a}}$user in \cite{hkrs}, is a space carrying both an action and a coaction of $H$, which together satisfy the precise condition required to incorporate coefficients into the Hopf-cyclic theory.

-For a Hopf-module category $\mathcal D_H$, we describe in this paper the cocycles and coboundaries that determine $HC^\bullet_H(\mathcal D_H,M)$ by extending Connes' original construction of cyclic cohomology from \cite{C1} and \cite{C2} in terms of cycles and closed graded traces on differential graded algebras.
+For a Hopf-module category $\mathcal D_H$, we describe in this paper the cocycles and coboundaries that determine its Hopf cyclic cohomology groups by extending Connes' original construction of cyclic cohomology from \cite{C1} and \cite{C2} in terms of cycles and closed graded traces on differential graded algebras.
 An important role in our paper is played by ``semicategories,'' which are categories that may not contain identity maps.
 This notion, introduced by Mitchell \cite{Mit}, is precisely what we need in order to categorify non unital algebras.
+We work with the Hopf cyclic cohomology groups $HC^\bullet_H(\mathcal D_H,M)$ having coefficients in $M$, where $M$ is a stable anti-Yetter Drinfeld module in the sense of \cite{hkrs}.
 Accordingly, we interpret the cocycles $Z^\bullet_H(\mathcal D_H,M)$ and the coboundaries $B^\bullet_H(\mathcal D_H,M)$ as characters of differential graded $H$-module semicategories equipped with closed graded traces with coefficients in $M$.
 We therefore feel that the present article is the first step towards ``categorification'' of the Noncommutative Differential Geometry of Connes \cite{C2}.
-We hope to continue this program by developing categorifications of Fredholm modules and associated Chern characters in \cite{BB}.
+We continue this program by developing categorifications of Fredholm modules and associated Chern characters in \cite{BB}.

 We now describe the paper in more detail.
 In Section 2, we introduce the notion of a $\delta$-invariant $\sigma$-trace on a left $H$-category $\mathcal{D}_H$ (see Definition \ref{Df2.2w}), where $(\delta,\sigma)$ is a modular pair in involution for the Hopf algebra $H$.
 Given such a trace, we prove (see Theorem \ref{charmap}) that there is a characteristic map